luyingxi35/franka-fr3-wireless-spacemouse/README.md

 # Franka Single Arm Controllers and SpaceMouse Publisher

 This repository contains ROS 2 packages for controlling a Franka robot arm using a 3Dconnexion SpaceMouse.
-It includes a `franka_single_arm_controllers` package for Cartesian velocity control and a `spacemouse_publisher` package for publishing SpaceMouse input as ROS 2 messages.
+It includes a `franka_single_arm_controllers` package for Joint Impedance control and a `spacemouse_publisher` package for publishing SpaceMouse input as ROS 2 messages.

 ## Packages

 ### 1. `franka_single_arm_controllers`
-This package provides a Cartesian velocity controller for a single Franka arm.
-It subscribes to a target cartesian velocity input and sends velocity commands to the robot.
+This package provides a Joint Impedance controller for a single Franka arm.
+It subscribes to a target cartesian velocity input and sends torque commands to the robot.

 #### Key Features:
-- Implements a `CartesianVelocityController` for controlling the robot's Cartesian velocity.
+- Implements a `JointImpedanceController` for controlling the robot's torques.
-- Subscribes to `/franka_controller/target_cartesian_velocity` topic for target cartesian velocity input.
+- Subscribes to `/franka_controller/target_cartesian_velocity_percent` topic for target cartesian velocity input.
-- Configurable parameters for velocity limits and collision behavior.

 #### Launch Files:
 - **`franka.launch.py`**: Launches the Franka robot with the controller.
-- **`cartesian_velocity_controller.launch.py`**: Launches the Cartesian velocity controller.
+- **`joint_impedance_ik_controller.launch.py`**: Launches the Joint Impedance controller.

 ### 2. `spacemouse_publisher`
 This package provides a ROS 2 node that reads input from a 3Dconnexion SpaceMouse and publishes it as `geometry_msgs/Twist` messages.

 #### Key Features:
-- Publishes SpaceMouse input to the `/franka_controller/target_cartesian_velocity` topic.
+- Publishes SpaceMouse input to the `/franka_controller/target_cartesian_velocity_percent` topic.
 - Uses the `pyspacemouse` library for device communication.

 #### Launch Files: